- Torrenting without a VPN or with a poor quality VPN can lead to problems, exposing your IP address and potentially resulting in legal trouble.

 Can torrents contain viruses?

 Yes, some torrents contain viruses and malware.
 Fortunately, there are a few things you can do to protect yourself.
-In particular, sticking to popular torrents that have a lot of seeders is a good start (where possible).
+In particular, I recommend sticking to popular torrents that have a lot of seeders is a good start (where possible).
 You should also check the comments of torrents.
 If there’s anything malicious to be found, this may well be evident in the comments.
 Of course, it’s a good idea to install a quality antivirus program.
-We also recommend you use one of the VPNs listed in this post.
+I also recommend you use one of the VPNs listed in this post.
 This provides you with extra security as well as a level of online anonymity.